An introduction to maintenance costs for custom software

 That’s really the biggest difference with the software development that’s related to security — you don’t get to pick the timeline.
 It happens immediately, and without notice.

 We find that the most useful metric for ball-parking annual maintenance costs is to use the initial development costs as the benchmark.
 Tally the total design and development cost for getting version 1.0 live.
 Don’t skimp and stop at the “soft launch” or one of the beta releases.
 We’re looking for the release that was able to serve its full intended audience.
-Let’s call this “the cost of the initial launch”.
+Let’s call this “the cost of the initial launch.”
+Then, we consider the software maintenance cost percentage.

 Here is what our data shows for each category, rounded to the nearest five percent: